There’s nothing like ending a long, exhausting day with a meltdown: a bad bath can ruin your night.

 You have enough worries to contend with during bath time.
 Thanks to this little toy, the temperature of the water doesn’t have to be one of them.

-This bubble maker is eco-friendly and has passed rigorous safety testing.
+This music maker from Munchkin is rust-resistant and has passed rigorous safety testing.
 What do I love best about it, though?
-I can use the same baby body wash that I love for my sensitive-skinned babies, to make the frothiest bubbles imaginable.
+I can have this as a gift for my kids or have this given to my nieces as it comes in a ready-to-gift packaging

-If you are looking for an interactive bath toy that pushes analytical thinking, this might be the one for you.
+If you are looking for an interactive bath toy that encourages motor skills development, this might be the one for you.

 7. Crayola Bathtub Crayons